oshkoshbagoshh/bigfive-web/README.md

 Further development of this website is done over at [rubynor/bigfive-web](https://github.com/rubynor/bigfive-web)

+The link for our online big five traits survey is at https://bigfive-test.com

 # bigfive-web

 Website for five factor model of personality based on work from [IPIP-NEO-PI](https://github.com/kholia/IPIP-NEO-PI).